Vermont Layoffs — December 2016

 After a dip last month, layoff activity has ticked back up.

-The trends suggest a mixed picture for Vermont's labor market, with activity diverging between monthly and annual comparisons.
+The numbers illustrate a mixed picture for Vermont's labor market, with activity diverging between monthly and annual comparisons.
 The Information & Technology sector warrants close attention heading into the next period.

 This analysis is based on official WARN Act filings reported by Vermont.
 The Worker Adjustment and Retraining Notification (WARN) Act requires employers with 100+ employees to provide 60-day advance notice of mass layoffs and plant closings.
 Data is updated daily by WARN Firehose.
 View all Vermont WARN notices, browse layoffs by state, or download the full dataset.